danieljonker/dog-app/README.md

 I didn't have a lot of time to work on this due to other commitments, so couldn't quite squeeze everything I'd like in.

 With more time I'd have made the following additions:
+- Add loading and error states into the UI
 - More thorough testing, including full journey UI tests to validate the navigation and the paging of images
 - More polished UI, adding some branding, some animations and transitions
 - Koin tests to validate the DI graph